 This program focuses on Iowa geology.
 Students will learn the three main types of rocks.
 They will enjoy making a cookie that features rocks of Iowa "fruit" and learn about how these rocks are used.
-(This program takes an hour, please advise WCCB of any food allergies prior to scheduling)
+This program requires an hour.